memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 Running this query made 12 new relationships between customers and purchases.
 Let's now create relationships between products and purchases.
-Notice how we defined the quantity data type as integer.
+Notice how we defined the quantity data type as an integer.
 Once this last query is run, you should have 24 nodes and 29 relationships (edges).

 ```cypher